German political parties paid for Instagram, Facebook likes | DW | 19.12.2019

 German companies and political parties paid for an online popularity boost.
 Who bought likes on Facebook, Instagram and YouTube usually remains hidden from the public, but poor programming brought the details to light.

-Since 2012, a list of around 89,000 social media posts and websites benefitted from the work of Magdeburg-based company "Paid Likes," which pays an army of internet users to like requested posts across Facebook, Instagram and Youtube, reported German public broadcasters WDR, NDR and the daily Süddeutscher Zeitung (SZ) on Wednesday.
+Since 2012, a list of around 89,000 social media posts and websites benefited from the work of Magdeburg-based company "Paid Likes," which pays an army of internet users to like requested posts across Facebook, Instagram and YouTube, reported German public broadcasters WDR, NDR and the daily Süddeutscher Zeitung (SZ) on Wednesday.

 The list of links included 17 each from the business-friendly Free Democrats (FDP) and the coalition of Chancellor Angela Merkel's Christian Democrats and its Bavarian sister party.
 Germany's Social Democrats' had 14 posts on the list while and the far-right Alternative for Germany had 11.